UCL/research-computing-with-cpp/01projects/sec02IntroToCpp.md

 **The function signature**

-The line `int main() {` begins a *function definition* and includes the *function signature* (the piece without the curly brace).
+The line `int main()` is a *function signature*, and it is being used to begin a *function definition* (which is a function signature combined with the "body" which defines what the function actually does).
+Function signatures have three mandatory parts, presented in this order:

+- Return type; this can be `void` if the function returns nothing.
+- Function name.
+- Function arguments; these go inside the brackets `()` and must include the type of each argument.
+A function which takes no arguments can have empty brackets.

+Function signatures can be more complex than this as we shall see later on, but these are the components that must always be present.

 Here we're describing a function called `main` that returns a single value of type `int`, and takes no parameters or arguments, which we know because the brackets `()` are empty.
 A C++ program that is intended to be compiled into an executable (as opposed to a library; more on that later) must contain a function called `main`: this is the entry-point to our program. **`main` is the function which is executed when the program starts.**

 The signatures of other functions might look like: